segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 > info ""
 > Destination filters are only available to Business Tier customers.
 >
-> Destination filters on mobile device-mode destinations are in beta and only supports Analytics-Kotlin and [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/swift-ios/).
+> Destination filters on mobile device-mode destinations are in beta and only supports Analytics-Kotlin, [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/swift-ios/), and [Analytics-React-Native 2.0](/docs/connections/sources/catalog/libraries/mobile/react-native/).

 Use Analytics Kotlin (Android) to configure [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.